TedHusted/awake/awake.md/awake.md

 “In the back.”

-She ducks around a corner of the room and leans up next to Noah at a high table, her long thick brunette hair pulled to one side.
+She ducks around a corner of the room and leans up next to Noah at a high table.
+Her long thick brunette hair is pulled to one side.
 At  190cm, Noah is still 10cm taller than Carla.

 “What’s up, big guy?”